Xzr-0417/attack-vector-dataset/RCE/generator/generate_payloads/README.md

 Modify the parameters, prefixes, payloads, and suffixes lists in the Python script to adjust the types of payloads generated based on your testing requirements.

-### Important Note
-This tool is intended for ethical penetration testing and security research only.
-Ensure you have explicit permission to test the target systems before using the generated payloads.
-Unauthorized use of these payloads may be illegal and unethical.

-### License
-This repository is licensed under the MIT License.
-See LICENSE for more information.